Young Offender Lawyer in Brampton

 Extrajudicial sanctions are a subset of extrajudicial measures.
-Extrajudicial sanctions, however, are used where a warning, caution or referral is not adequate to address the youth’s behavior in light of the seriousness of the offence, the number of previous offences, or other aggravating circumstances.
+Extrajudicial sanctions, however, are used where a warning, caution or referral is not adequate to address the youth’s behavior in light of the seriousness of the offense, the number of previous offenses, or other aggravating circumstances.
 Again, extrajudicial sanctions are imposed outside of a formal criminal proceeding.

-Generally, the Criminal Code provisions addressing bail apply to both adult and youth matters (See: Bail Hearings and Bail Reviews).
+Generally, the Criminal law provisions addressing bail apply to both adult and youth matters (See: Bail Hearings and Bail Reviews).
 The primary, secondary and tertiary grounds outlined in s.
-515 of the Criminal Code apply to decisions as to whether or not to detain a youth.
+515 of the Criminal Code applies to decisions as to whether or not to detain a youth.
 However, there are a number of important procedural and principled differences to the bail procedure in youth court matters.

 First, the Youth Criminal Justice Act makes it clear that the Court should not detain young persons as a substitute for appropriate child protection, mental health or other social measures.
 The Act also prescribes that a youth court judge or justice may only detain a young person in custody if:

-1) the offence is a “serious offence;” or
+- the offense is a “serious offense;” or

-2) the offence is not a serious offence,
+- the offense is not a serious offense,

 but there is a history of outstanding charges or findings of guilt.
 Even if the primary, secondary, or tertiary grounds are made out at a bail hearing, the judge or justice must be satisfied on a balance of probabilities that no condition of release that would:

-** reduce the risk of a young person not attending at court below a substantial likelihood;
+- reduce the risk of a young person not attending the court below a substantial likelihood;

-Dealing with youth cases requires Young Offenders lawyer near me with the knowledge and experience to deal with the complexities, special rules and sensitivity required by this specialized area of the law.
-Our lawyers have worked on both sides of the issue, and we deal with youth cases all the time.
-We can bring the skills you need to protect your son or daughter from the consequences of involvement with the police and the justice system, so that they can grow up to be responsible, mature adults unburdened by the mistakes of their youth.
+Dealing with youth cases requires Young Offenders lawyer near me with the knowledge and experience to deal with the complexities, special rules, and sensitivity required by this specialized area of the law.
+Saggi Law Firm lawyers have worked on both sides of the issue, and we deal with youth cases all the time.
+We can bring the skills you need to protect your son or daughter from the consequences of involvement with the police and the justice system so that they can grow up to be responsible, mature adults unburdened by the mistakes of their youth.